Contentify/Contentify/daux/docs/Development/Controllers.md

 * *buttons*: Array of names of default buttons ("new" and "category") or custom HTML code
 * *searchFor*: The attribute to search (e. g. "title").
 Null will disable the search feature.
+* *infoText*: Info text that is displayed above the table.
+You may use HTML tags.
 * *dataSource*: Null or Array of entities.
 If null it will take the entities from the database.
 If an array is passed sorting, searching and pagination are not available.
 * *tableHead*: Array of items for the table head columns
 * *tableRow*: Closure returning an array of items for all columns of a single row